-Press and release the MENU button until "SYSTEM WARNINGS" displays in the EVIC.
-Then, press the SCROLL button to display anyone of the following choices.
+Press and release the MENU button until "System Warnings" displays in the EVIC, then press and release the SELECT button.
+Press the UP or DOWN button to display any one of the following choices.

 • Oil Temperature

 Shows the actual oil temperature.